-Analyzing situations involving measurements → Student constructs knowledge with teacher guidance. tary Sec cond lary Student applies knowledge by the end of the school year.
-Student reinvests knowledge.
-Elementary cle ne Cycle Two Α. Mass 6 1 2 3 4 5 1.
+Analyzing situations involving measurements 1 Student constructs knowledge with teacher guidance. tary See cond lary Student applies knowledge by the end of the school year.
+Student reinvests knowledge. her guidance.
+If the school year.
+If the properties of the following angles: If the properties of figures and relations If the properties of figures and rela - cle ne Cycl Twc A. Mass 6 1 2 3 4 5 1.
 Chooses the appropriate unit of mass for the context 2.
 Estimates and measures mass using unconventional units: grams, kilograms 3.
-Establishes relationships between units of mass В. Time 6 1 2 3 4 5 1.
+Establishes relationships between units of mass B. Time 6 1 2 3 4 5 1.
 Chooses the appropriate unit of time for the context 2.
 Estimates and measures time using conventional units 3.
-Establishes relationships between units of time: second, minute, hour, day, daily cycle, weekly cycle, yearly cycle 4.
-Distinguishes between duration and position in time Note : This includes the concept of negative time, where the start time $t = 0$ is arbitrarily chosen. $\rightarrow$ C. Angles 6 1 2 3 4 5 1.
+Establishes relationships between units of time: second, minute, hour, day, daily cycle, weekly cycle, yearly cycle Distinguishes between duration and position in time Note : This includes the concept of negative time, where the start time t = 0 is arbitrarily chosen. → C. Angles 6 1 2 3 4 5 1.
 Compares angles: acute angle, right angle, obtuse angle 2.
 Estimates and determines the degree measure of angles 3.
-Describes the characteristics of different types of angles: complementary, supplementary, adjacent, vertically opposite, alternate interior, alternate exterior and corresponding $\rightarrow$ 4.
-Determines measures of angles using the properties of the following angles: complementary, supplementary, vertically opposite, alternate interior, alternate exterior and corresponding $\rightarrow$ 5.
-Finds unknown measurements using the properties of figures and relations a. measures of angles in a triangle b. degree measures of central angles and arcs $\rightarrow$ 6.
+Describes the characteristics of different types of angles: complementary, supplementary, adjacent, vertically opposite, alternate interior, alternate exterior and corresponding → 4.
+Determines measures of angles using the properties of the following angles: complementary, supplementary, vertically opposite, alternate interior, alternate exterior and corresponding → 5.
+Finds unknown measurements using the properties of figures and relations a. measures of angles in a triangle b. degree measures of central angles and arcs → 6.
 Defines the concept of radian 7.
-Determines the correspondence between degrees and radians Justifies statements using definitions or properties associated with angles and + → A
+Determines the correspondence between degrees and radians 8.
+Justifies statements using definitions or properties associated with angles and their measures + \rightarrow